How to Apply Masonry Sealer to Basement Walls

 The inside of the walls should be clean and free from active leaks when you apply the sealer.
 Choose a coating designed to stop moisture that will adhere well to bare or painted masonry surfaces and has additives to combat mold and mildew.

-You can apply these products with a brush or roller, but unlike painting, you need to apply some pressure during application of the first coat to force the sealer into the pours of the masonry.
+You can apply these products with a brush or roller, but unlike painting, you need to apply some pressure during application of the first coat to force the sealer into the pores of the masonry.
 Once the second coat is applied, you should have an effective barrier to block moisture migration through the walls.

 Videos You May Like